 In response to stock declines and widespread overfishing, the government restricted access to the groundfish fishery in 1994 through a federal license limitation program (Management Framework).
-Access to the fishery under that program was determined by a combination of vessel characteristics, including length, horsepower, and gross tonnage.
+Access to the fishery was determined by a combination of vessel characteristics, including length, horsepower, and gross tonnage.
 Each limited access Northeast multispecies permit has maximum upgradeable baselines for each of those characteristics.
 Permits must be renewed annually, and they are transferable subject to the baseline upgrade limits.
 A permit is normally registered for use with a particular vessel at the time the permit is issued, renewed, transferred, or replaced.
 In addition, a days-at-sea (DAS) system to limit fishing opportunities was phased in over several years (Management Framework).
 The DAS system limited the number of days each permit could fish for groundfish in a year.
-Amendment 13 (2004) implemented a DAS purchase and leasing program allowing vessel owners to consolidate DAS from two or more vessels onto one.
+Amendment 13 to the FMP implemented a DAS purchase and leasing program in 2004 that allowed vessel owners to consolidate DAS from two or more vessels onto one.
 However, DAS could only be sold within a vessel size class, or from a larger vessel to a smaller vessel.

 During Catch Share Program

 After the Northeast Multispecies Sector Program started in 2010, the limited access Northeast multispecies permits and baseline upgrade limits remained in effect.
 However, the program allowed all owners of vessels issued a permit to opt out of the DAS system by voluntarily joining a sector.
 Each permitted vessel that joins a sector is allocated a potential sector contribution (PSC) based on its groundfish catch during the catch history qualification years (Northeast Multispecies Sector Program).
 Persons who do not currently own a fishing vessel, but who retained the fishing and permit history of a vessel, are also allowed to participate in sectors, provided they have a Confirmation of Permit History.

 In the initial allocation of the Northeast Multispecies Sector Program, the majority of PSC for nine allocated stocks was concentrated among the top 25 quota holders (see chart above: PSC Distribution).
 The most concentrated stock was Georges Bank winter flounder, for which three entities controlled 36 percent of the total PSC.
 The least concentrated were Gulf of Maine cod and Southern New England/Mid-Atlantic yellowtail flounder, for which the top three entities controlled 12 percent and 11 percent, respectively.

-Annual catch entitlement (ACE) may be transferred between sectors, while PSC may be transferred only within sectors (Northeast Multispecies Sector Program).
-Although ACE is pooled within sectors by regulation, most sectors assign catch allowances to member vessels based on PSC allocations.
-The buying and selling of ACE between sectors occurs almost universally at the vessel or vessel-affiliation level.
-ACE transfers must be reported to NMFS, but PSC transfers do not.
+Annual catch entitlement (ACE) may be transferred between sectors, while PSC may be transferred only within sectors.
+ACE transfers must be reported to NMFS, but PSC transfers do not (Northeast Multispecies Sector Program).
+Although ACE is pooled within sectors by regulation, most sectors assign catch allowances to member vessels based on PSC allocations, and the buying and selling of ACE between sectors occurs almost universally at vessel or vessel affiliation level.
+However, all between-sector transactions of ACE need sector management as well as NMFS approval.
+Sector managers can submit ACE transfer requests to NMFS electronically via the Sector Information Management Module, a secure website used by sector managers and NMFS to communicate sector-specific information.
+ACE is exchanged between sectors for money, for ACE of another stock, or for any terms agreed to by the two sectors.

 NMFS estimated transfer prices for the allocated stocks.
 For some stocks, such as Georges Bank haddock, prices for ACE were at or near zero.
-The ACLs for those stocks were relatively high, but it was difficult for fishermen to harvest them because of low allocations of co-occurring stocks (Groundfish Landings).
+The ACLs for those stocks were relatively high, but it was difficult for fishermen to harvest them because of low allocations of co-occurring stocks (Financial Viability of the Fishery: Landings).
 ACE of species with low allocations, such as cod and yellowtail flounder, traded at prices that at times exceeded half of the species’ ex-vessel prices.

-Transfer data suggest that larger vessels were more likely than smaller vessels to be able to afford to buy ACE for non-target or constraining stocks, such as cod and George’s Bank yellowtail flounder, that allowed them to access target species.
-Landings and allocation data by vessel size category point to a broad shift of ACE from smaller to larger vessels (Groundfish Landings).
-The smallest vessel size category (less than 30 feet in length), most likely inactive skiffs, was a primary source of leased ACE.
+Transfer data suggest that larger vessels were more likely than smaller vessels to be able to afford to buy ACE for non-target or constraining stocks, such as cod and George’s Bank yellowtail flounder, that allowed them to access target species, such as haddock.
+Landings and allocation data by vessel size category point to a broad shift of ACE from smaller to larger vessels (Financial Viability of the Fishery: Landings).
+The smallest vessel size category (less than 30 feet in length), most likely comprised of inactive skiffs, was a primary source of leased ACE.
 Additionally, permits with a Confirmation of Permit History were also a significant source of ACE.
 One indication of the broad shift of ACE from smaller to larger vessels is that while the largest vessel size category (more than 75 feet in length) was allocated 37 percent of all ACE in 2013, this size category caught 53 percent of total groundfish catch.

-Permit banks are being used to preserve fishing opportunities for fishermen who may otherwise be disproportionately affected by the consolidation of fishing effort that followed implementation of the Northeast Multispecies Sector Program (Number of Active Vessels).
+Permit banks are being used to preserve fishing opportunities for fishermen who may otherwise be disproportionately affected by the consolidation of fishing effort that has followed implementation of the Northeast Multispecies Sector Program (Number of Active Vessels).
 For example, several New England states received grant awards from NMFS to establish banks of limited access Northeast multispecies permits.
 Permit banks have also been established by nonprofit organizations through grants, loans, and mitigation funding.
 Amendment 17 to the FMP was completed in 2012 to further develop State-operated permit banks, and to streamline the administrative requirements these permit banks must meet to lease ACE to a sector.
 By 2013, permit banks owned more than 95 limited access Northeast multispecies permits.

 Each permit bank has a unique mission, but they generally exist to help provide fishing opportunities for specific segments of the industry (e.g., specific ports, gear types, vessel sizes), with a larger aim of providing stability for the industry and fishing communities.
 Typically, the ACE and/or DAS associated with a bank’s permits are offered at below-market-rate prices to fishermen who intend to actively fish for groundfish and meet other eligibility criteria established by the permit bank.
-For example, the Maine Groundfish Permit Bank requires that the recipient (buyer) of ACE operate a vessel less than 45 feet in length, and reside in or operate their vessel from a community with no more than 30,000 residents, and land their catch in Maine.
-In contrast, The Nature Conservancy/Island Institute Community Permit Bank sells ACE to vessels of all sizes, gear types, and ports, with a focus on supporting collaborative research or gear configurations that are more selective than required (Financial Viability of the Fishery: Landings).
+For example, the Maine Permit Bank requires that the recipient (buyer) of ACE operate a vessel less than 45 feet in length, operate their vessel from a community with no more than 30,000 residents, and land their catch in Maine.
+In contrast, The Nature Conservancy/Island Institute Community Permit Bank sells ACE to vessels of all sizes, gear types, and ports, with a focus on supporting collaborative research and developing gear configurations that are more selective than required (Financial Viability of the Fishery: Landings).